VictorDenisov/victordenisov.github.com/source/_posts/2018-08-31-conscious-programmer.markdown

 Software is one of the most complex systems we've ever dealt with in the history of mankind.
 The horizon of available programs and libraries constantly expands.
-In these circumstances programmers are forced to act with some uncertainty.
+In these circumstances programmers are forced to deal with uncertainty.
 Writing a new piece of software is like sending a moon probe.
 Every time we argue whether the Moon is solid.